Every trailer for the new PS5 games

 After the PlayStation 4’s VR-compatible GT Sport, we’re getting another numbered entry to the Gran Turismo series.
 You know the drill.
 Cars go fast and look good.

 Yep, that’s three consoles now.
 But you can’t argue with GTA V Online’s enduring popularity, and there’s no doubt this will continue to be a best-seller when the game releases on PS5.

 For the first three months of the PS5, a standalone version of GTA V Online will be free, exclusively on the new console.

 Ratchet and Clank: Rift Apart

-Insomniac’s second showing during the live stream was a return for the family-friendly Ratchet and Clank universe with Rift Apart.
+Insomniac has announced a return for the family-friendly Ratchet and Clank universe with Rift Apart.

 Insomniac didn’t lose any sleep coming up with that pun, but it was a nice opportunity to demonstrate the console’s ray tracing with light reflections from Clank’s metallic sheen.

 This mysterious Square Enix title smacks of Dark Souls or Dragon’s Dogma, but the trailer notes describe it as a “thrilling story-led adventure”.
 We’re looking forward to learning more about it.

 There was one trailer that came out on top from the June PS5 live stream, and that was for the “third-person cat adventure” Stray.
 At the end of the trailer, the little backpack-wearing purrtagonist gives a meow followed by a peaceful purr, beckoning a Cheshire Cat grin on my face, and a meow in response from my own furry friend, Sooty.

 The trailer for this sci-fi action horror had a soundtrack with strong Annihilation vibes, hulking alien enemies, and combat reminiscent of the Mass Effect series.
 We’re looking forward to seeing how that combo plays, even if the title could have used more time in the oven.